 We hope that Gillian Carver can resolve any query you raise about our use of your information in the first instance.

 We have appointed a data protection officer (DPO) to oversee compliance with data protection and this privacy notice.
-If you have any questions about how we handle your personal information which cannot be resolve by Gillian Carver then you can contact the DPO on the details below: -
+If you have any questions about how we handle your personal information which cannot be resolved by Gillian Carver then you can contact the DPO on the details below: -

 Data Protection Officer: Judicium Consulting Limited